Vicksburg Hill Billies: Cotton States League (1922–1932, 1937, 1941)

 Continuing Cotton States League membership, the 1929 Vicksburg Hill Billies finished with a 55–68 regular season record.
-Vicksburg was 7th in the 1929 league standings under Wray Query.
+Vicksburg was seventh in the 1929 league standings under Wray Query.

-Managed by John Brock, Rod Murphy and John King, the 1930 Vicksburg Hill Billies placed 6th in the Cotton States League.
+Managed by John Brock, Rod Murphy and John King, the 1930 Vicksburg Hill Billies placed sixth in the Cotton States League.
 Vicksburg had a regular season record of 48–82.

 The 1931 Hill Billies made the Cotton States League Playoffs.
-The Vicksburg Hill Billies finished 66–52, placing 2nd in the Cotton States League regular season, playing under manager Joe Schepner.
+The Vicksburg Hill Billies finished 66–52, placing second in the Cotton States League regular season, playing under manager Joe Schepner.
 In the playoffs Finals, the Jackson Senators beat Vicksburg 4 games to 1.

 Vicksburg relocated during the 1932 season.
 On June 1, 1932, the Hill Billies were 13–11 when the franchise moved to Jackson, Mississippi.
 The team played as the Jackson Mississippians until the Cotton States League disbanded on July 13, 1932.
-The Vicksburg/Jackson team finished 30–33 (3rd) overall playing under Don McShane, Buck Stapleton and Joe Schepner.
+The Vicksburg/Jackson team finished 30–33m placing third overall while playing the season under managers Don McShane, Buck Stapleton and Joe Schepner.
 1932 was the last season Vicksburg played at Athletic Park.

 Vicksburg rejoined the Class C Cotton States League in 1937 as an affiliate of the Chicago White Sox.
 The 1937 Vicksburg Hill Billies finished with a record of 55–84.
-They placed 7th, managed by Ray Brubaker and Alfred Libby.
+They placed seventh, managed by Ray Brubaker and Alfred Libby.
 Vicksburg teams began playing at City Park.
 The 1937 season attendance was 15,835, an average of 228.
 Vicksburg folded after the season.